SFC Shturmi

-Being one of the youngest domestic teams, they started taking part in the fifth division of Georgian league system in 2020 and within the three years progressed to Liga 3.
+Being one of the youngest domestic teams, they started taking part in the fifth division of the Georgian league system in 2020.
+Within four years, they had progressed to Erovnuli Liga 2.
+Following the 2024 season, Shturmi will compete in Liga 3.

 History

-Shturmi Sartichala was formed in early 2020 to replace FC Sarti Sartichala, dissolved in 2018, and represent the town in Regionuli Liga.
+Shturmi Sartichala was formed in early 2020 to replace FC Sarti Sartichala, which dissolved in 2018.
 Tornike Chaduneli, the former Torpedo Kutaisi defender and Sarti manager, took charge of the team.

-2020: debut in Regionuli Liga
+2020: Debut in Regionuli Liga

 First steps

 Shturmi had to patiently wait until their first game.
 Due to the COVID-19 pandemic, the season was suspended until August, when a single-round competition among 14 clubs of Group D East began.

-The club from the very outset displayed an attacking football which greatly contributed to thrashing some rivals.
-By mid-season with the seven matches behind Shturmi had won five of them with a large margin and reached an astonishing 31:5 aggregate goal difference.
+The club from the very outset displayed an attacking style of football which greatly contributed to thrashing some rivals.
+In their first historic game held on 20 August 2020, Shrurmi cruised to 7–0 victory over Hereti.
+By mid-season, Shturmi had won five of their first seven matches, reaching an astonishing 31:5 aggregate goal difference.

-In mid-October the team was placed in a two-week COVID quarantine.
-Straight after the games were resumed, Shturmi set their own record by winning 12–0.
+In mid-October, the team was placed in a two-week COVID-19 quarantine.
+Straight after the games resumed, Shturmi set their own record by winning 12–0.
 Until the final game week the club kept beating all other opponents, although so did Dinamo-2 Tbilisi who, apart from the same winning run, had a better goal advantage.
 The decisive tie was supposed to determine a winner of the league group with promotion to Liga 4.

 Crunch game with unexpected ending

 The match on 20 December in Sartichala drew a great interest among the cheering locals who, unable to get inside the ground, gathered around it.
 Shturmi took the lead after ten minutes with Dinamo equalizing five minutes later.
 Numerous attempts to break the well-defending rivals reached a dramatic end in stoppage time when the hosts were awarded a penalty kick.
-However, goalkeeper Omar Migineishvili saved it and with final score 1-1 Shturmi were denied a victory.
+However, goalkeeper Omar Migineishvili saved it and with final score 1–1 Shturmi were denied victory.

-In late January 2021, Georgian Football Federation decided to enlarge Liga 4 at the expense of all four second-placed Regionuli Liga clubs from the previous season with Shturmi being among these promoted teams.
+In late January 2021, the Georgian Football Federation decided to enlarge Liga 4 at the expense of all four second-placed Regionuli Liga clubs from the previous season with Shturmi being among these promoted teams.